-Roswell Car Accident Lawyer
+Roswell Car Accident Attorneys

 According to new data published by the National Safety Council, car accident-related deaths in Georgia increased by one-third between 2014 and 2016.
 This drastic jump is the fifth-highest increase in the country and is largely attributed to three major causes: speeding, distracted driving, and intoxication.
 Whatever the cause, serious car accidents can take a devastating physical, emotional, and financial toll on victims and their families.
 While injured parties are able to collect compensation for their losses, the process of filing a claim can be difficult.
 If you or a loved one was involved in a car crash and suffered an injury or sustained damage to your vehicle, it is critical to contact an experienced Roswell car accident lawyer who can help you collect the compensation you deserve.

 Although the National Safety Council attributed many crashes to distracted driving in general, they also stated that cell phone use, in particular, may be related to the drastic increase in traffic-related fatalities.
 Injuries resulting from car accidents caused by distracted driving tend to be particularly severe because distracted drivers do not have their eyes on the road, and so are usually traveling at high speeds when they collide with another vehicle and rarely have time to brake or swerve out of the way.
 For this reason, distracted driving leads to extremely serious car accidents, including multi-car pileups, head-on collisions, side-impact crashes, and rear-end accidents.

 Because multi-vehicle crashes involve a high number of impacts, they usually result in serious and even deadly injuries, such as damage to the spine and neck and head trauma.
 Many of these injuries are exacerbated because emergency responders often have a difficult time reaching injured parties who may be trapped in their vehicles.